logo

 Dynamic web pages use special features that let them change and show content that feels personal and interactive.
 These features include:

-Here I will walk you through what these features mean and the example dynamic websites that have these features.
+Here are basically 5 features of dynamic content.
+I will walk you through what these features mean and the example dynamic websites that have these features.

 1. Loading Content Without Refreshing (AJAX):